dddddddddzzzz/open-heart-element/README.md

 This sends a POST to the `href` with `❤️` in the body, and sets a key in `localStorage` to remember that a heart has been sent for this `href`.

+### Public API

+If you want to try this out but don't want to set up the server component yet, we provide a public OpenHeart API.
+See the [repository](https://github.com/dddddddddzzzz/api-oh) for more details.

 ### Styling

 This element does not come with any styling.
 Feel free to take whatever that's on the demo page.